Jessie Kaleikau, MA, Registered Professional Counselor Associate #R6284

 “You aren’t what’s happened to you, you’re how you’ve overcome it.”- Beau Taplin

-As a therapist, it is my job to walk alongside you during your healing journey.
-As a survivor of trauma, myself, I understand first-hand how it feels to be stuck in a cycle of hopelessness and being in a dark place can feel paralyzing.
-I am here to sit with you and help you strengthen your resiliency to begin your healing process.
+As a therapist, it is my job to walk alongside you throughout your healing journey.
+As a survivor of trauma, myself, I understand first-hand how it feels to be stuck in a cycle of hopelessness and how being in a dark place can feel paralyzing.
+I am here to sit with you to help create a brave space where we can work together to strengthen your resiliency to begin your healing process.

 I specialize in working with teenagers, adults, and families who have experienced anxiety, depression, life adjustments/stressors, and teenagers and adults who have experienced trauma, abuse, domestic violence, and sexual assault survivors.
 I work from a trauma-informed, person-first, person-centered approach, with a narrative therapy lens.
 Narrative therapy looks at what your story is and helps you find your identity and voice; together we can rewrite your story to help you live as your authentic self.
 This means that I allow the client to lead, because you know yourself better than I do, and you have the power to change the ending of your story.
 As a therapist, I am an outside person to support you in your healing journey.
 In addition to this, using trauma-informed care means that I have an understanding of how trauma can impact you.